mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't Be Nitpicky

-Leave whitespace and formatting to the tools.
+Formatters exist for a reason: leave whitespace and formatting to the tools.
-Formatters exist for a reason.
 Save your energy for issues that truly matter.

 Focus on logic, design, maintainability, and correctness.
 Avoid subjective preferences that don't impact code quality.